whiteboxdev/library-defold-rendy/README.md

 If your project requires you to modify the pre-packaged *rendy.render_script* file, then remember to change the Render component in the *game.project* file's Bootstrap section.
 Rendy's render script is thoroughly commented, which will hopefully assist you in adding your own render predicates, swapping OpenGL states, and implementing more advanced graphics features.

-The most likely use-case is adding a custom render predicate.
+The most likely use-case is adding custom render predicates.
 The following table is located near the top of the render script:

 ```
 -- Contains all render predicates.